Johnthiha/Johnthiha/README.md

 JamrSoftDev/JameSoftDve is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-This site my create  application
+This site can create an application developed by JameS smith.
-     Developed By JameSmith